Yamuna Mata

 A clear devotional introduction for readers searching for meaning, worship practice, and available paath.

-Yamuna Mata, also called Kalindi, is worshipped as the sacred river goddess deeply connected with Shri Krishna's Braj and Vrindavan leelas.
+Yamuna Mata, also known as Kalindi, is a sacred river goddess deeply associated with the divine pastimes of Lord Krishna in Braj and Vrindavan.

 Spread the light of Sanatan Dharma